 This school was originally founded as the Centenary Biblical Institute.
 While its purpose was originally to train men for the ministry, this University has been educating students since 1867.
 The school became a public institution in 1939, and now has a wide range of degrees available, including business, management, health professions, and engineering.
 There is a student to teacher ratio of 14:1.

 Lincoln University was founded in 1854 as the first degree-granting historically black college in the country.
 Their staff works with students to make sure that they receive the instruction they need, and this dedication is shown in their 14:1 student to teacher ratio.
+Lincoln University is an HBCU with criminology major.
 Popular majors at the University include criminal justice, human services, and business administration.
 Alumni from Lincoln include Langston Hughes and Thurgood Marshall.

 This historically black university was founded by 7 black citizens from Fayetteville back in 1867.
 It was the first state-supported university for blacks that was established in North Carolina.
 It has continued to offer quality education to all students ever since.
 Fayetteville has an undergraduate enrollment of over 5,000 students.
 Because of a large number of applicants, this school only accepts about 50% of those who apply.
 For students who attend Fayetteville State, there are many intramural sports teams and other activities to be involved with.